mymyid/qpy/README.md

    - `max(Q(s', a'))` is the estimated optimal future value, achieved by taking the best action `a'` in the new state `s'`.

 5. **Repeat steps 2-4 for each episode**: Continue this loop for a fixed number of episodes or until the agent's performance is satisfactory.

-Now, let's code a simple Q-learning example.
-Suppose we have a simple environment with discrete states and actions.
-We'll use a placeholder environment to illustrate the process, but you can replace it with any specific environment, like those from the OpenAI Gym library.

-Would you like a more detailed code example or guidance on implementing a specific part of the Q-learning process?